 Centrifugal pumps are devices that are used to transfer fluids from one place to another.
 They work by using centrifugal force to move the fluid through a system of pipes or hoses.
 These pumps are commonly used in a variety of applications, including water treatment, turbomachinery, oil and gas processing, and chemical processing.

-In this blog post, we will discuss the basics of Turbomachinery, how pumps work, the different types of centrifugal pumps available, and some of the most common applications for these pumps.
+In this blog post, we will discuss the basics of Turbomachinery, how pumps work, the different types of centrifugal pumps available, and some of the most common applications for these pumps and hoses.

 How do centrifugal pumps work?